andmoredev/andmoredev/content/blog/api-cognito-user-password.md

 ## Setting it all up with SAM
-We are going to stick with a similar architecture for the Amazon Cognito resources to simplify each APIs configuration and to be able to use the same user directory for all our APIs and not have to setup users for each stack we create.
+We are going to stick with the same architecture for the Amazon Cognito resources to simplify each APIs configuration and to be able to manage users from a single location.

 ![CloudFormation Stack Architecture](/img/api-cognito-user-password/stack-architecture.png)